Bringerrr/Serious-business/MERN-librarry/README.md

-# MERN Shopping List
+# MERN Film Library

-> Shopping list app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.
+> Film Library app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.

 ## Quick Start